 Convex optimization algorithms can be naturally applied to SFM, either by solving the quadratic formulation~\eqref{eq:min-norm}, or by minimizing the so-called {\em Lov\'asz-extension}, which we do not discuss here.
 We refer the reader to \cite{Bach-monograph} for an overview of such algorithms.
 Here, we briefly outline two important algorithms based on \eqref{eq:min-norm}.

 \paragraph{The conditional gradient algorithm} The conditional gradient, or Frank-Wolfe algorithm, maintains a point $y\in B(f)$, represented as a convex combination $y=\sum_{i=1}^k \lambda_ig_i$ of extreme bases.
 It is initialized with $y=g$ for an arbitrary extreme base $g$.
 Every iteration runs \textsc{GreedyMin}$(f,y)$ to obtain an extreme base $g'$.
 If $y^\T g'\ge \|y\|_2^2$, then $y$ is the minimum-norm point in $B(f)$, and the algorithm terminates.
 Otherwise, $y$ is replaced by the minimum-norm point $y'$ on the line segment $[y,g']$.
-The standard convergence analysis of the conditional gradient algorithm and Theorem~\ref{thm:approx-convert} provide the following convergence bound (see e.g. \cite[Sec 10.8]{Bach-monograph}). \begin{theorem} For any $\delta>0$, within $O(n/\delta^2)$ iterations the conditional gradient algorithm computes $y\in B(f)$ such that for $S=\textsc{MinSet}(f,y)$, we have $f(S)\le y^-(V)+ O(\delta\Lbt{f})$.
-The total running time is $O((n^2 \cdot\EO+n^2\log n)/\delta^2)$. \end{theorem}
+This is also known as the von Neumann algorithm, described by Dantzig \cite{Dantzig-92}.
+The algorithm was first used to test membership in the base polytope by Sohoni~\cite{Sohoni}.
+The standard convergence analysis of the conditional gradient algorithm and Theorem~\ref{thm:approx-convert} provide the following convergence bound (see e.g. \cite[Sec 10.8]{Bach-monograph}).